Siedrid/gRasslands/README.md

 #>  NA's   :8449    NA's   :8449    NA's   :8449
 ```

+Reflectances at the plot locations and in each Sentinel-2 band from 2022
+to 2023 were already extracted and are stored in the `refl.df` data
-The `refl.df` dataframe has a column for each Sentinel-2 band, and two
+frame.
+The `refl.df` data frame has a column for each Sentinel-2 band,
-additional columns for the plot names and date of the Sentinel-2
+and two additional columns for the plot names and date of the Sentinel-2
 acquisition.
-You can find the code to extract create this data frame in
+You can find the code to create this data frame in
 `data-raw/refl.df.R`.
 The functions used in the refl.df.R script are
 also provided within this package.
 In the following the `refl.df` data
 frame is brought into the right form to be processed in the random